frequently asked questions

 Yes.
 As long as both permits, a state-issued accessible placard and a University permit/pass, are displayed, you can park in any accessible-designated space.

 The egress area is next to the accessible space reserved to allow a disabled person to get out of their vehicle.
 If your vehicle is parked there, it limits accessibility.
-If you find all of the handicap spaces full, try an adjacent lot.
+If you find all of the handicapped spaces full, try an adjacent lot.
 A parking lot on the other side of the building may have an open space.
 If you continue having difficulties, contact Student Accessibility Services at 207.581.2319 for more information.

 If you notice someone without a proper accessible pass/placard parking illegally, please notify Parking Services (581-4047) and someone will be sent to the area to investigate.